danhouldsworth/helloLanguages/README.md

 # Structure
 * Files stored within challenge project folders.
 * Folder names prefixed with numbers to enable easy view of increasing difficulty, grouping challenges with decimals
-* Filename suffix will make langauge clear, filename should be name of challenge.
+* Filename suffix will make langauge clear, filename should be name of challenge and subtask.
 * Notes defining the task to be kept in seperate TASK.md and not in each code file, however findings & pitfalls relevant to each language approach should be included appropriately
-* Each successive task challenge should aim to leave the code so that it still clearly solves the previous tasks. (eg. The Bonus challenge should require a wholesale rewrite)
+* Each successive task challenge should be tackled seperately so the code can be critiqued on how elegantly it tackles each of the tasks.
-* Comment on anything not immediately clear, however never explain through comments that which can be made clear with better structure and variable names
+* Comment on anything not immediately clear, however never explain through comments that which can be made clear with better structure and variable names, or likewise something that has been adequatly explained in a previous subtask.

 # Build & interactive environments
 * Go : ```go run file.go``` or ```go build file.go && ./file```